 Then they went out of each other’s sight.
 At first, Anna felt nothing.
 She looked at the time and found that she was doing okay to get there by 9:30.
 As she was going past the entry slip road, she looked on her left, almost expecting the blue car to have played a prank of going off and joining back on.
 There were no cars coming on to M6.
 Anna suddenly felt a feeling of loss, almost like a lost opportunity.
-It’s true that the other woman and Anna are complete strangers, and they may have nothing in common with them except the way they drove.
+It’s true that the other woman and Anna are complete strangers, and they may have nothing in common between them except the way they drove.
 But then, Anna thought, that the way one drives, shows their outlook towards life.
 How predictable the other driver was, there could have been more similarities between them.
 It could have been a fresh start of her love life.
 Then she thought, all these thoughts are coming from her infatuation and lack of sex.
 She must go out on the coming weekend.
 And the scene with the woman in Anna’s lingerie flashed in her mind again.

 For the rest of the route, Anna spent in a trance.
 She couldn’t decide whether she was really interested in that woman or it was just a fancy.
 Then she was engrossed in finding out what was going on the route as she was driving on agricultural land according to the satnav but she was actually on a newly built dual carriageway.
 She relived her memories of the past of driving to Manchester from Solihull on Mondays.
 But the woman with strips of sunlight on her bare back kept messing up with her mind.